raquelxmoss/purchasing_power_parity_gem/README.md

 - FAQ
 - Contributing

+## TODO
+- make sure file-writing and logging happens in the right place
+- raise on failure
+- test calculator
+- railtie

 ## What is Purchasing Power Parity (PPP)

 If you're selling a digital product\* to a global audience, you are missing out on customers because their purchasing power doesn't go as far as yours.